ZhgChg.Li

 This webhook endpoint receives HTTP POST requests from App Store Connect.

-The POST requests describe important events about your app.
+The POST requests describe important events related to your app.

-Use the webhooks notifications endpoint to configure the notifications for events happening to your apps.
+Use the webhooks notifications endpoint to set up notifications for events occurring in your apps.

 5 Use Cases